suzukiplan/vgsx/README.md

 # VGS Standard Library

-The VGS Standard Library is a specification for a C language library designed (standardized) to maintain source code compatibility for user programs across VGS-X and future VGS series as much as possible.
+The **Video Game System Standard Library** is a specification for a C language library designed (standardized) to maintain source code compatibility for user programs across VGS-X and future VGS series as much as possible.
+This standard specification has been designed with the policy of comprehensively providing all the functions necessary for developing the “Typical 2D Games”.

-All hardware functions of the VGS-X specified in this README.md can be utilized from game programs written in C language through the C library defined in this chapter.
+All hardware functions of the VGS-X specified in this README.md can be utilized from game programs written in C language through this library.

+## Static Libraries

 | Library | Header File | Desctiption |
 |:--------|:--------|:------------|